mfbonfigli/go_cesium_tiler/README.md

    --depth value, -d value                maximum depth of the output tree. (default: 10) --min-points-per-tile value, -m value  minimum number of points to enforce in each 3D tile (default: 5000) --8-bit                                set to interpret the input points color as part of a 8bit color space (default: false)
+   --subsample value                      Approximate percent of points to keep in the final point cloud, between 0.01 (1%) and 1 (100%) (default: 1)
    --help, -h                             show help
 ```